gwisk/gradguide/README.md

 COVID-19
 ========
 A lot of students have had questions about COVID-19 and how it could potentially affect the application process.
-At the time of writing (June 2020), not many universities have announced plans, but some have.
-Both MIT and UChicago's physics departments have announced that they will not be accepting the GRE and physics GRE this upcoming cycle.
-I have heard of others making the tests optional.
-It's very likely that many schools will adopt these policies in the upcoming months.
+At the time of writing (Sept.
+3 2020), most, if not all universities have announced they are waiving the GRE subject tests.
+The GRE subject test administrations have been cancelled this fall, so I can only imagine schools will waive the requirements.
+Some will still require the regular GRE, however.

-That being said, I still recommend taking the tests, if it is possible.
-I only recommend this course of action if a) least one or two schools on your list require them/have made them optional and b) these schools are near your top choices.

-I also recommend applying to more programs than you originally planned to, if you are financially able.
+I recommend applying to more programs than you originally planned to, if you are financially able.
 I recommend this since budget cuts have forced some schools to cut the number of open positions.
 Considering this, I believe it is best to cast a wide net and apply to a variety of programs to ensure success.
 Furthermore, I don't think it's a bad idea to take some time during winter break to apply to jobs, post-baccalaureate opportunities, or internships to expand your options in case admissions do not pan out (but I sincerely hope you get into the programs you want to).